Specific Heat Capacity Of Naoh

 Q1: What is the typical range of specific heat capacity values for NaOH solutions?

 A1: The specific heat capacity of NaOH solutions varies depending on concentration and temperature.
-However, typical values fall within the range of 3.8 - 4.2 J/g·°C for aqueous solutions at room temperature.
+On the flip side, typical values fall within the range of 3.8 - 4.2 J/g·°C for aqueous solutions at room temperature.
 More precise values require specifying the concentration and temperature.

 Q2: Where can I find precise data on the specific heat capacity of NaOH at specific concentrations and temperatures?